Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 U.S. Cluster Munitions Policy

-The United States for some time had opposed negotiations on cluster munitions.
-At the November 2006 CCW Review Conference, Washington insisted that governments focus on implementing existing protocols and “not on negotiating new rules on cluster munitions.”
-But at the June 2007 CCW experts meeting the United States did an about face and said it would be willing to negotiate on cluster munitions.
+While as recently as 2006, the United States opposed negotiating a protocol on cluster munitions at CCW review conferences, in 2007, it changed its position.
 Ronald Bettauer, head of the U.S. delegation, attributed the reversal “to the importance of this issue, concerns raised by other countries, and our own concerns about the humanitarian implications of these weapons.”
-Department of State Legal Adviser Harold Koh stated November 9, 2009, that the United States has determined that it’s “national security interests cannot be fully ensured consistent with the terms” of the CCM.
-However, the United States has agreed to address the humanitarian aspects of cluster munitions use in the CCW.
-Koh stated that “the United States remains committed to negotiate a legally binding Protocol on Cluster Munitions in the CCW.”
+Department of State Legal Adviser Harold Koh stated November 9, 2009, that the United States has determined that it’s “national security interests cannot be fully ensured consistent with the terms” of the CCM but that “the United States remains committed to negotiate a legally binding Protocol on Cluster Munitions in the CCW.”